How You Can Help

 Looking for an exotic destination to give back?
-Madagascar is located in a spectacular setting surrounded by the Indian Ocean, and by applying to volunteer here you will also get to experience the warm tropical climate, friendly natives and also get to see some of the best white beaches in the world.
+Choose Madagascar.
 Giving service and working in this country will be a life changing experience.
 Large international organisations like the WWF have been helping on the ground and there are also wildlife charities accepting international participants.

 Projects can be joined in the capital - Antananarivo and also more remote areas of the country.
 Fianarantsoa, a city in the South of the country is also a popular place to be based.
 There are lots of environmental protection and awareness, artistic and musical development through youth engagement, rural community development and building initiatives and also animal projects available to join.